-It’s no wonder you can identify new sales opportunities by evaluating how your customers respond to a product or service.
+It’s no wonder you can identify new opportunities and sales techniques by evaluating how your customers respond to a product or service.
 It also helps you identify new products to create and sales channels to explore.
 Marketers can use this consumer behavior analysis to kick off a marketing campaign for better outcomes.

 Respond to red flags

 In addition to increasing sales opportunities, consumer behavioral data lets you know why your customers are leaving or gravitating toward your competitors.
 Simply put, this analysis gets you in front of red flags, so you can handle them on time and avoid impacting sales in the future.